In heavily invaded areas, THE LIONFISH INVASION HAS reduced native fish populations by up to 90%

 One of the most common misconceptions about lionfish is that they are poisonous – a common misnomer when describing animals containing toxins used for defense.
 The lionfish is actually a venomous creature, the difference being that poisonous organisms must be ingested in order to harm the body, whereas venomous creatures must sting or bite in order to deliver their harmful toxin.
 While this may sound like mostly irrelevant scientific jargon, it actually leads to an interesting realization: Lionfish are delicious.

 Yes, lionfish have 18 venomous spines that, when handled improperly, can deliver a painful, non-lethal sting, but when the spines are removed and discarded, lionfish are completely harmless.
 Filleted, grilled, and served with cilantro and a peach-mango salsa, lionfish can hold its own with even the pickiest of seafood connoisseurs.
 In many places, lionfish has even become a delicacy – a highly sought after entrée that benefits an already overfished ocean.
 And while the lionfish is an incredible example of biological adaptability, the key to restoring the delicate balance of our oceans just might lie in having the species swim in butter rather than our coral reefs.
 In fact, our best shot at controlling an out-of-sight, out-of-mind ecological disaster may just be our dinner plates.
-As the adage goes, “We have to eat ’em to beat ’em!”
+When it comes to solving the lionfish invasion, as the adage goes, “We have to eat ’em to beat ’em!”

-Interested in learning more about the lionfish?
-Check out how Florida Keys locals are rallying around Lionfish derbies to control local populations of lionfish on Florida’s coral reefs., or check out our Preserving Paradise service journey to the British Virgin Islands with GoBeyond Student Travel.
+Interested in learning more about the lionfish invasion?
+Check out how Florida Keys locals are rallying around Lionfish derbies to control local populations of lionfish on Florida’s coral reefs.
+To see what our marine biology camps are doing, check out our Preserving Paradise environmental camp to the British Virgin Islands with GoBeyond Student Travel.

 Images courtesy of REEF, NOAA, USGS, and SportDiver